osic/ref-impl/documents/osic-docs/pxe-boot-servers.rst

       swift).
 Ensure hostnames are meaningful to you, For example, `controller01`, and `controller02`.

 #.
-Use the information from your onboarding email to create the CSV.
+Use the information from your novice install email to create the CSV.
    We recommend that you specify three hosts as your controllers and at least three swift nodes if you decide to deploy swift as well.